ashish-reddy-20-08/CLUSTERS-Iris-data-/README.md

 # CLUSTERING OF THE IRIS DATA-SET.

+**In this project we will go through Iris data data set and perform k Means clustering and form clusters**

 ## K-MEANS CLUSTERING

 - K-means is a centroid-based algorithm, or a distance-based algorithm, where we calculate the distances to assign a point to a cluster.
 In K-Means, each cluster is associated with a centroid.